VriaA/Quizzly/README.md

 ## How To Use

-### 1. Select your preferred quiz category, difficulty and type.
+### 1. Select your preferred quiz category, difficulty, and type.

   ![Screenshot 2024-04-12 at 11-41-52 Quizzly Test Your Trivia Knowledge with 4 000 Questions](https://github.com/VriaA/Quizzly/assets/123843734/dcf845c5-3c3d-48e9-927f-311278d3b539)